wleddy/staffing/docs/activities.md

 1. Provide a detailed description of the activity.
     The description may use [*Markdown*](https://www.markdownguide.org/basic-syntax) syntax to create an attractive presentation when viewed by visitors.
 (This document is created with Markdown)
-1. Specify Location from Location list
+1. Specify Location from Location list if appropriate.
 1. Update general activity description
 1. Specify Activity manager contact info
 1. Upload Image if desired